Get the most from attending Workshops, My Secret Lessons

 – If the artist paints flat, a mirror is normally used.
 In this case the center seats are best.
 But if the mirror is angled funny be aware that you want to see the whole painting and palette.
 It should be set up before you all sit.

 – If they paint at an angle, is the artist chair facing forward?
-Where will they sit and where is the easel set up.
+Where will the instructor sit and where is the easel set up.
 Is the artist right or left handed?
 They may still project for the group.
 The best spot is where you can see the artist’s hand, his palette and the painting! (this is no secret either) The projected image may be BIG.
-But sometimes the color is off or it is not pointed correctly.
-You will find artists are not AV people and really don’t have a clue or care about these things!!
+But sometimes the color is off or the camera is not pointed correctly.
+You will find artists are not AV people and really don’t have a clue or care about these things (NOT like me)!!

 The Artist Demo Begins:

 The secret to success in watercolor is “The balance of water”.
 If you are having difficulties with your results versus the Instructor’s the difference is likely between the Instructor’s paint to water ratio and yours.
 The amount of water in your brush, on the paper, and in the paint is probably different from the instructor’s.
 Well duh!
 When attending classes, workshops, or watching video, I find one secret is to CLOSELY WATCH, I mean CLOSELY what the professionals do, without any conscious thought or mention, with their brush.
 Watch closely as they move their brush between the water bowl and paint on the pallet.
 Do they tap it on a sponge, on a tissue, on their sleeve, and for how long?
 Do they touch the brush with their fingers (I do)??
 They are unconsciously adjusting the amount of water.
 It happens in a blink of an eye!